 - Oral assessment

 - Oral assessment may be offered only after a candidate has attempted the written assessment.

-- An oral assessment may not be able to be conducted on the same day the written assessment is attempted, as it requires a trainer to conduct it one on one with the candidate.
+- It is unlikely that an oral assessment would be conducted on the same day the written assessment is attempted, as it requires a trainer to conduct it one on one with the candidate.

 - When a candidate successfully completes an oral assessment, they will then be required to successfully complete the practical assessment to be judged as competent